binbbaz/Data-Engineering/Cloud_Data_Warehouses/Project/Data_Warehouse_Project_Template/README.md

 The S3 links to the datasets (Song and Log dataset) are in the file, dwh.cfg in thesame directory.

 Note: MAKE SURE THAT THE S3 LINKS IN THE dwh.cfg FILE ARE CORRECT.
-I SPENT MORE THAN A WEEK FIXING ERRORS AS A RESULT OF WRITING '-' instead of '_'
+I SPENT MORE THAN A WEEK FIXING ERRORS AS A RESULT OF WRITING '-' instead of '_' where unncessary